-The origins of the Australian wine multinational, which is now one of the largest in the world, lie in the founding of a number of historically important wineries.
-These were mainly Lindeman's 1843 and Penfolds 1844 in Australia, and Beringer 1876 in California's Napa Valley (see there).
-For more recent times, the German-born oenologist Wolfgang Blass (*1934) must also be mentioned.
-He emigrated to Australia's Barossa Valley in 1961 and went into business for himself in 1966.
-Wolf Blass Winery self-employed.
-Subsequently, he built up an empire.
+The origins of the Australian wine multinational Treasury Wine Estates (one of the largest in the world ) lie in the founding of a number of historically significant wineries.
+These were Lindeman's (founded in 1843) and Penfolds (founded 1844) in Australia, as well as Beringer Vineyards (founded in 1876) in California's Napa Valley (see there in each case).
+More recently, the German-born oenologist Wolfgang Blass (*1934) should also be mentioned.
+He emigrated to Australia's Barossa Valley in 1961 and established himself in 1966 with the winery Wolf Blass Wines winery in 1966.
+He subsequently built up an empire.
 In 1986, he acquired 50% of the Australian Bottling Company, including the sparkling wine production.
-By merging with the Mildara group in the Coonawarra area, the company was created in 1991.
-Mildara Blass with a good dozen Australian wineries and cellars.
+The merger with the Mildara Group in the Coonawarra region in 1991 created the company Mildara Blass with over a dozen Australian wineries and cellars.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.